mtanghu/LEAP/src/leap/fastformerLM/README.md

-    window_sizes = None, # window sizes to use for windowed/local Additive Attention for each layer (set automatically if None) n_heads = 4, # number of heads to use in multi-head attention initializer_range = .02, # standard deviation for weight initialization hidden_dropout_prob = .1 # dropout value used for embeddings, attention, and feedforward layers
+    window_sizes = None, # window sizes to use for windowed/local Additive Attention for each layer (set automatically if None) n_heads = 4, # number of heads to use in multi-head attention initializer_range = .02, # standard deviation for weight initialization hidden_dropout_prob = .1, # dropout value used for embeddings, attention, and feedforward layers
-)
+    rescale_value = 7, # what to rescale the attention values with, set lower if you have NaN loss )

 model = FastformerForCausalLM(config)